microsoft/dstoolkit-route-optimization/README.md

 # Large-Scale Route Optimization Accelerator

 This accelerator provides the code template to solve large-scale route optimization where the optimal solution cannot be found in reasonable time.
 A real world scenario is used to demontrate the use of the accelerator.
-The implementation leverages Azure ML to create a general optimization framework where a large-scale route optimization problem is partitioned into many smaller problems.
-Each smaller problem can be solved in parallel by any optimization solver.
-At the end, the result of the smaller problems will be merged as the final result.
+The implementation leverages Azure ML to create a general optimization framework where the large-scale route optimization problem is partitioned into many smaller problems.
+Each smaller problem can then be solved in parallel by any optimization solver.
+At the end, the results from all smaller problems will be merged into the final result.

 ![image](https://user-images.githubusercontent.com/64599697/191935065-15316f45-5905-4c24-a533-658c610f8c48.png)